 The editor of Public University Press is John Willingham, who is also the editor of publicuniversityhonors.com.
-For the second edition, John is working again with editorial assistants and the same Ph.D. statistician who was involved with the first edition of the Review.
+For the second edition, John worked with editorial assistants and the same Ph.D. statistician who was involved with the first edition of the Review.
 In the summer of 2012, John completed a training session offered by the National Collegiate Honors Council on how to conduct external evaluations of honors colleges and programs.
 A full-time writer and editor, John is a former contributor to the History News Network (hnn.us) and is the author of a historical novel on the Texas Revolution.
 Much of his work for HNN focused on education issues in Texas, especially the curriculum wars that occurred in 2010-2011 over the adoption of the state’s history and social studies curricula.
 Another essay for HNN explored the relationship of historical fiction and the teaching of history, especially in the university.

 His own novel, The Edge of Freedom, A Fact-Based Novel of the Texas Revolution, has been used as a reading supplement in college.
 Previously, John’s fiction appeared in the Southwest Review, the literary quarterly of Southern Methodist University Press.